MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 	Uninstall-Module MicrosoftTeams
 	```

+	 >**Note:** If the Uninstall-Module command fails, close the PowerShell window, repeat steps 2 and 3 above to open a new Windows PowerShell (Admin) window, and then repeat this step.

 6. Now register the PSGalleryInt as trusted repository by using the following cmdlet.
 Confirm NuGet related install messages with **[Y] Yes**:

 	```powershell